Will Red Bull and Vodka Go The Way of The Stage Coach?

 My personal opinion, which is based on having represented many individuals who suffered heart attacks and other injuries after consuming energy drinks (even without alcohol), is that sales of energy drinks should be banned to those under age 18 and the Energy Drink industry should step up to the plate, do the responsible thing, and put a proper warning on its product advising adult purchasers that it can cause heart attacks.
 Such a warning is especially important for those individuals who have underlying heart conditions, and those individuals who take other prescription medications with stimulants (e.g. Asthma Inhalers, ADHD drugs such as Adderall, etc.).
 In Maryland, during the 2013 Legislative Session, we tried to pass a law to ban the sale of energy drinks to minors.
 Although we presented a tremendous amount of medical evidence to show that energy drinks were dangerous, the American Beverage Association and their lobbyists successfully defeated this legislation.
 To see the hearing click here.

 You can bet your bottom dollar that the energy drink industry and its Lobbyists will attack this Advisory Committee Report as flawed, and they will continue to market and sell energy drinks to vulnerable populations including those with underlying heart conditions and teenagers.
-Our law firm will continue to file lawsuits against energy drink companies, fight to hold this industry accountable, and work with Legislators to have the sale of energy drinks banned to minors and to have a proper warning label placed on this product.
+Our personal injury law firm will continue to file lawsuits against energy drink companies, fight to hold this industry accountable, and work with Legislators to have the sale of energy drinks banned to minors and to have a proper warning label placed on this product.